tldr-pages/tldr/pages/linux/jhead.md

 `jhead -dsft {{path/to/image.jpg}}`

-- Rename all jpeg files based on the EXIF create date to `YYYY_MM_DD-HH_MM_SS.jpg`:
+- Rename all JPEG files based on the EXIF create date to `YYYY_MM_DD-HH_MM_SS.jpg`:

 `jhead -n%Y_%m_%d-%H_%M_%S *.jpg`

-- Rotate losslessly of all JPEG images by 90, 180 or 270 based on the EXIF orientation tag:
+- Rotate losslessly all JPEG images by 90, 180 or 270 based on the EXIF orientation tag:

 `jhead -autorot *.jpg`